Rich Field is a local high school history teacher.

 After rich signed off on the final design and edit, I oversaw the production process through CreateSpace.
 I managed color, chose a creamy off-white paper for the book’s body, and a matte paper for the cover, and made all final corrections, before sending the book to press.
 Rich received his first batch a week before his first speaking engagement for them, a huge smile on his face.

-What began with many years’ work came to me in a Word document, and became object as classy, inviting, and charmingly hard to classify as Rich’s text.
+What began with many years’ work came to me in a Word document, becoming an object as classy, inviting, and charmingly hard to classify as Rich’s text.
 A handsome book, well worth pulling out in any gathering of history lovers.